What to watch over the final weekend of the 2024 presidential campaign

 There is perhaps no more important swing state than Pennsylvania, where Trump is expected to campaign Sunday.
 But he also has another appearance scheduled for North Carolina in addition to Georgia, another Southern state that has leaned Republican for almost three decades — that is, until Joe Biden carried it by less than a half percentage point four years ago.

-Meanwhile, Harris is expected to campaign in North Carolina and Georgia on Saturday in a sign that her team is sensing genuine opportunity in the South.
-She's planning to make multiple stops in Michigan on Sunday, shifting to a Democratic-leaning state in the so-called Blue Wall where her allies believe she is vulnerable.
+Harris campaigned in Atlanta on Saturday before a rally in North Carolina's capital — signs that her team is sensing genuine opportunity in the South.
+She’s planning to make multiple stops in Michigan on Sunday, shifting to a Democratic-leaning state in the “blue wall” where her allies believe she is vulnerable.

 Trump's campaign leadership wants voters to be focused on one key question as they prepare to cast ballots, and it's the same question he opens every rally with: Are you better off today than you were four years ago?